 Where relief is to be granted, any period of restraint is at the court’s discretion, and will not simply by an application of the contractual provisions.
 The period will be set by the courts on the basis of what is determined as the minimum – not maximum – required to meet the employer’s legitimate purposes in protecting its business interests.
 In practice, this often means the courts reduce the period of garden leave stated in the contract.

-How does PILON differ from gardening leave?
+Section K: How does PILON Differ from Garden Leave?

 Payment in lieu of notice is not to be confused with garden leave which is a separate concept.
 Where PILON applies, the employee’s employment is terminated immediately, and the employee is paid the amount they would have earned had they worked their notice period.
 Because the employment has terminated, the relationship between the employer and employee has ended, the employment contract terms are no longer binding and the employee is free, for example, to find work elsewhere.